-Eight states and hundreds of postsecondary institutions have begun to operate some form of proactive direct admissions, and emerging evidence on these policies suggest positive impacts on enrollment at the state and institutional levels (Odle and Delaney 2022).
-Yet, despite developing evidence and growing adoption, little is known about the impacts of direct admissions practices on student-level application and enrollment outcomes.
-To inform research and policy in this area, our study leverages a large-scale, multi-state experiment with the non-profit Common App and six universities where we randomly assigned nearly 32,000 students to either receive a direct admissions offer and an application fee waiver or to a business-as-usual condition.
+Despite developing evidence and growing adoption, little is known about the impacts of direct admissions practices on student-level application and enrollment outcomes.
+To inform research and policy in this area, our study leverages a large-scale, multi-state experiment with the non-profit Common App and six universities where we randomly assigned nearly 32,000 students to either receive a direct admissions offer and an automatic application fee waiver or to a business-as-usual condition.
 Equipped with administrative records from the Common App, the nation's largest college application provider, paired with National Student Clearinghouse (NSC) records on subsequent postsecondary enrollments, we present the first causal impacts of direct admissions on student-level outcomes.
-To our knowledge, this also represents one of the largest randomized controlled trials in the higher education literature.
+To our knowledge, this also represents one of the largest randomized controlled trials in the literature on higher education.

-We find that students who are proactively informed of their automatic and guaranteed admission-and offered application fee waivers alongside a simplified application form-are approximately 2.7 percentage points (or 12%) more likely to subsequently submit a college application overall and are nearly twice as likely to apply to the institution where they were offered direct admission, signaling their intent to "claim their place" and enroll.
-These impacts are larger for racially minoritized (3-6 percentage points more likely to submit a college application), first-generation (4 points), and low-income students (5 points).
-We also find that students are more responsive to direct admissions offers when they are proactively admitted to larger, higher quality institutions defined by having larger undergraduate student bodies and higher graduation rates.
-We do not, however, observe any impacts on students' subsequent enrollment behaviors.
+We find that students who are proactively informed of their automatic and guaranteed admission-and offered automatic application fee waivers alongside a simplified application form-are approximately 2.7 percentage points (or 12%) more likely to subsequently submit a college application overall and are nearly twice as likely to apply to the institution where they were offered direct admission.
+These impacts are larger for racially minoritized (3-6 percentage points more likely to submit a college application), first-generation (4 points), and low-income (5 points) students.
+We also find that students are more responsive to direct admissions offers when they are proactively admitted to larger, higher quality institutions defined as having larger undergraduate student bodies and higher graduation rates.
+We do not, however, observe any significant impacts on students' subsequent enrollment behaviors.